ded/valentine/README.md

      \/ (_| | (/_ | | |_ | | | (/_

 [![Build Status](https://secure.travis-ci.org/ded/valentine.png)](http://travis-ci.org/ded/valentine)
-JavaScript's Sister, and protector — inspired by Underscore; Valentine provides you with type checking, functional iterators, and common utility helpers such as waterfalls, queues, and parallels; all utilizing native JavaScript methods (when available) for optimal speed.
+JavaScript's Sister, and protector — inspired by Underscore; Valentine provides you with type checking, functional iterators, and common utility helpers such as waterfalls, queues, and parallels; all utilizing native JavaScript methods for optimal speed.

+## Deprecation notice

+As of version `2.0.0` — Valentine no longer supports `<= IE8` and `<= Safari 4`.
+It's been real, but time to move on.
+To access this level of support, use the [1.8 tag](https://github.com/asdf).

-Browser usage:
+### Browser usage:

 ``` html
 <script src="valentine.js"></script>